dusk-network/dusk-protocol/consensus/protocol/messages.md

 <!----------------------- FOOTNOTES ----------------------->

+[^1]: Note that the Round field is not strictly necessary to identify a specific iteration and fork.
+However, we include it to simplify the identification of the corresponding round.

-[^1]: Note that the BLS signature definition already includes the hashing of the message being signed.
+[^2]: Note that the BLS signature definition already includes the hashing of the message being signed.
 However, we explicitly show it here to make it clear and show the actual hash function used in our protocol (Blake2B).

 <!------------------------- LINKS ------------------------->